StartBootstrap/startbootstrap-agency/README.md

 * Clone the repo: `git clone https://github.com/BlackrockDigital/startbootstrap-agency.git`
 * Fork the repo

-Note: The package contains the source files used to develop the theme.
-If you are a beginner and don't wish to use the source files, you can delete the `.gitignore` file, the `gulpfile.js` file, the `package.json` file, and the entire `less` directory.
-If you want to use GulpJS and LESS with this project, see the instructions below!

 ## Developing Using Source Files

 To use the source files, you will need to have npm installed globally along with Gulp.js.
 To start: